Markusgp/Untangle/.github/ISSUE_TEMPLATE/feature.md

+﻿---
+name: Feature
+about: Suggest a feature
+title: "[FEATURE]"
+labels: enhancement
+assignees: ''

+---
-﻿## Describe the solution you'd like
+## Describe the solution you'd like
 <!-- A clear and concise description of what you want to happen. -->

 ## Describe alternatives you've considered